nataliastanko/KubernetesComplexFibonacci/README.md

 Create ```client-deployment.yaml``` for multi client deployment with 3 child pods running multi-client-fib image.

+Create ```server-deployment.yaml``` for multi-server image set of pods with port 5000 accessible on the image that gets created inside of each of those pods.

 #### Services

 Set up some networking for an object (single pod of a group of pods managed by Deployment).